 Today, podcasts are easy to locate, obtain, and access.
 Listeners can simply tune in at their most convenient time.
-Episodes can also be downloaded and retrieved whenever the listener wants to.
-The most recent podcast stats show that podcast listeners have a combined total of 15 billion listening hours in 2021, showing a significant increase from two years ago.
+Episodes can also be download and retrieve whenever the listener wants to.
+The most recent podcast stats show that podcast listeners have a combined total of 15 billion listening hours in 2021. showing a significant increase from two years ago.

 What Is A Podcast?

 A podcast is a multimedia format consisting of a collection of voice-based digital files.
 It’s a neologism derived from “broadcast” and “pod,” and many people associate it with the iPod’s rise to popularity—and for good reason.

 Ten years after the internet radio was create, the podcasting you know today came into existence.
 Before the introduction of a modern podcasting media network.
 It was known as “audio blogs” and served as a groundbreaking means for individuals to distribute.
 Their voices over the internet by enabling them to capture, upload, and distribute content.
 In the early 2000s, audio blogging was founded by David Winer and Christopher Lydon and was distinguished from both broadcast and internet radio in various ways.

 Primarily, podcasting favors niche listeners and unique interest material, much like cable television and blogging.
 Aside from that, podcasts allow producers to make edits or incorporate sound effects in advance, whereas live radio does not.
 In other words, podcasts are a more curated form of radio broadcasting.